ltran1612/CS579-Reverse-Engineering/Lab3/README.md

 Using dynamic analysis, I found that the malware:
 1) Opend some registries.
 2) Created multipl files in important folders: system32, WinSxS
 3) Created a text file in the Chapter_3L folder containing strings relating to Process Monitor.
+Checking the solution to this lab, it showed that this file is a keylogger and testing it in the virtual indeed showed that it was a keylogger.
 4) Send a PTR query to in-addr.arpa.